rcl-cloudtnt/badges/netProgramming/writing-code-with-csharp.md

 - A GitHub project containing a .NET Console application written in C#.
 The project should:

-    - contain a ``README.md`` file describing what the application does
+    - contain a description of what the application does
     - a ``Program.cs`` file containing the application code
     - the code should contain comments
     - the code should use at least 3 *types*